 Your fall color cruise kicks off in Boston, an exciting city full of history and culture.

-Explore America’s past by visiting Revolutionary War battlefields and following the trail of Paul Revere at Lexington Green.
+Spending one day in Boston is enough to explore America’s past by visiting Revolutionary War battlefields and following the trail of Paul Revere at Lexington Green.
 Shop for gifts at the legendary Quincy Market in downtown Boston.